MelkWold/localTalentBackEnd/README.md

 - jsonwebtoken
 - bcrypt

+## Middleware
+- authenticateAuth - for authenticating users
+- globalErrorHandling - for handling global errors
+- loggingMiddleware - to log server requests
+- adminAuth- to authenticate admin (not fully implemented yet.)

+## Schema
+1. usersSchema- to generate the Users model and validate user creation
+2. reviewsSchema - to generate the Reviews model and validate review creation
+3. taskSchema - to generate the Tasks model and validate task creation
+4. transactionsSchema - to generate the Transactions model and validate transaction creation
+5. messagesSchema - to generate the Messages model and validate message creation

 ## API EndPoints
 The following API Endpoints allow CRUD operations on the project.
 Note: Even though all the endpoints are tested and working, some of them are not yet integrated into the frontend because of time.
 Future developments are planned to fully integrate all the APIs and create additional ones that may be needed.